Could a so far ignored symmetry of the classical laws of gravity explain the cosmological puzzles?: Concluding remarks

-We underline that the above results are valid only for the Weyl-invariant CGR theory \eqref{tot-lag}.
+The results discussed in this document are valid only for the Weyl-invariant CGR theory \eqref{tot-lag}.
 Consider, for example, conformal gravity \cite{cgrav-1989, cgrav-2012}.
 The EOMs of this theoretical framework are derived from the following gravitational action:

 where $\alpha$ is a dimensionless constant and $C^2\equiv C_{\mu\lambda\nu\sigma}C^{\mu\lambda\nu\sigma}$ ($C_{\mu\lambda\nu\sigma}$ is the Weyl conformal tensor).
 The EOMs read (we include the coupling of matter fields);